 Heaven's Wildlife Rescue is not funded by the government or any other agency.
 We can no longer assume 100% of the cost of care for each animal by using our personal finances.
 Native wild animals belong to every citizen in the province; they are a natural resource and our collective responsibility.
 Most folks don't realize that even the smallest of donations add up.
 Our greatest need is for monetary donations to help offset the high cost of care for the injured and orphaned wildlife in our facility.
 Without donations, we are forced to limit intakes, which means that many animals won't get the help they need and deserve.

-We require the following: Finder's complete address / phone number and location where animal was found (if we do not have all of this information then we are legally required to euthanize the animal).
+Finder's complete address / phone number The specific location where the animal/s were found (if we do not have all of this information then we are legally required to euthanize the animal).